What is Standard Operating Procedure?

 Engineering

-• SOP – How do you request for code review?
+- SOP – How do you request a code review?

 Customer Success

-• SOP – Standard set of questions for first customer success call
+- SOP – Standard set of questions for the first customer success call

 Accounts / Licensing

-Most of these SOP documents shouldn’t take more than a few hours to one or two days.
-But once done, you can imagine the structure and power it can give over the long run.
+Most of these SOP documents shouldn’t take more than a few hours to a few days.
+But once done, you can imagine the structure and power it can give in the long run.

-You can use a tool like Document360 (or even Google Docs) to easily get started.
-Here is a screenshot from Document360
+You can use a tool like Document360 (or even Google Docs) to get started easily.

 How to write an effective Standard Operating Procedure (SOP)

-There is no official standard that will teach you how to write an SOP.
-But there are some steps you can follow that will help you to organize your thoughts and plan the most effective path to standardizing your procedures.
+There is no official standard for writing an SOP.
+But there are some steps you can follow to help you organize your thoughts and plan the most effective path to standardizing your procedures.

 1. Define the scope

-Before starting any SOP document clearly define the scope of the document, your SOP must solve a specific problem and be easy to understand.
-Example: “Employee onboarding”, the scope of this document is very clear just by looking at the title.
-The document should only cover the essential details about this title.
+Before starting any SOP, clearly define its scope.
+Your SOP must solve a specific problem and be easy to understand.
+Example: “Employee onboarding.”
+The scope of this document is very clear from the title.
+The document should cover only the essential details of this title.

 2. Gather information